danrfletcher/agile-obsidian/README.md

   - Your cursor position is preserved relative to the removed template—e.g., if you clicked inside the template, the cursor stays at the start of where it was; if outside, it adjusts minimally.
   - Post-removal, the line is automatically cleaned up (excess spaces collapsed, respecting task/list prefixes) and the Canonical Formatter ensures consistent ordering of remaining metadata.
   - A trash icon provides clear visual feedback in the menu item.
+  - For editing, use double-click on the template wrapper to open the parameter edit modal.

 - **When to use this feature:**
   - Use this for quick corrections during editing sessions, such as removing a mis-inserted template type, undoing an experimental artifact, or streamlining a task line without manual span deletion.
-  - Ideal for iterative workflows where you prototype structures (e.g., trying different Epic titles) and need to remove without disrupting flow or triggering full-line reformats unnecessarily.
+For parameter changes (e.g., updating titles), prefer double-click editing to avoid full removal.

 - **Use Cases and Guided Workflows:**
   - **Use Case U1: Correct a Template Insertion Error**